CWillberg/Lectures/stream_wst_06/index.md

 # Terminology

 ## Alloy
-- From "ligare" - to bind, connect, unite
 - Mixture of multiple types of atoms (_components_) with _metallic character_
 - Components:
   - Mostly metallic (Cu, Ni)